sanyaade/Package/src/body.md

 Hides all found elements, if a transition is specified then it will be hidden with that transition.
 If a callback has been passed then it will be run at the end of the transition.

+This function works exactly the same as `show`, so you can use the examples above, just use hide instead of show.
+Like so.

+    $('p.coffee').hide();

 <h2 id='classes'>Classes</h2>

 You can add, remove and check for classes on elements with the following three functions.